Cape Verde: Sports

-The most successful sports team is the Cape Verde national basketball team, which won the bronze medal at the FIBA Africa Championship 2007 after beating Egypt in its last game.
-They made their first appearance at the FIBA Basketball World Cup in 2023.
-The country's most well-known player is Walter Tavares, who plays for Real Madrid of Spain.
+The most successful sports team is the Cape Verde men's national handball team, which won the silver medal at the 2022 African Men's Handball Championship and the bronze medal at the 2026 African Men's Handball Championship.
+They made their first appearance at the African Men's Handball Championship in 2020, and they have been participating in the IHF World Men's Handball Championship since 2019.

 Cape Verde is famous for wave sailing (a type of windsurfing) and kiteboarding.
 Josh Angulo, a Hawaiian and 2009 PWA Wave World Champion, has done much to promote the archipelago as a windsurfing destination.
 Mitu Monteiro, a local kite-surfer was the 2008 Kite Surfing World Champion in the wave discipline.

-The Cape Verde national football team, nicknamed the Tubarões Azuis (Blue Sharks), is the national team of Cape Verde and is controlled by the Cape Verdean Football Federation.
-The team has played at four Africa Cup of Nations, in 2013, 2015, 2021 and 2023, and they will participate in their first FIFA World Cup in 2026.
+Cape Verde is represented by a national team in association football, nicknamed the Tubarões Azuis (lit.
+'Blue Sharks'), which is controlled by the Cape Verdean Football Federation (FCF).
+The team has contested four Africa Cup of Nations—in 2013, 2015, 2021, and 2023—and qualified for its first FIFA World Cup in 2026, where it became the first debutant side since Slovakia in 2010 to progress to the knockout stage following acclaimed draws against favoured sides Spain, Uruguay, and Saudi Arabia.
+It garnered further acclaim for taking reigning champions Argentina to extra time in the round of 32, ultimately losing 3–2.

+The women's national football team also achieved qualification to the Women's Africa Cup of Nations for the first time at the tournament's 2026 edition.

-The country has competed at every Summer Olympics since 1996; they had never won a medal until 2024, when Daniel Varela de Pina won a bronze medal in boxing.
+Cape Verde has competed at every Summer Olympics since 1996 but did not win its first medal until 2024, when Daniel Varela de Pina won a bronze medal in boxing.
 In 2016, Gracelino Barbosa became the first Cape Verdean to win a medal at the Paralympic Games.